Should gold teeth be removed or not? Why?

 The gold in the teeth is a type of dental restoration material that could contain pure gold itself, gold alloys, or gold-platina alloy.
 Although in some countries, gold teeth are a status symbol, in the United States, using gold for making crowns, bridges, dentures, and other types of dental filling is quite rare.
 Dental practitioners have highly specialized training for this procedure and the material itself is expensive.

-Gold teeth and any gold jewelry when cremated along with the decedent’s body will oxidize until very little or nothing is left.
 The family may choose to have the gold teeth removed and placed in the urn along with the ashes.

 The Neptune Society is a leading provider of cremation services in the country.
 Your loved one will be given utmost care from the beginning of the cremation process until the end.
 The professional staff are well-trained and they understand the concerns of families and relatives in regards to this delicate procedure.
 If you’re concerned about jewelry and/or gold teeth, please inform the Neptune Society staff prior to cremation so that certain arrangements with a dental practitioner can be made.